Saint Bernard (St. Bernard)

 In the United States of America, the SBCA or Saint Bernard Club of America was formed in 1888.
 It ranked 39th of the 155 AKC recognized breeds.

-Like the Great Dane, the massive Saint Bernard too absolutely qualifies as a gentle giant because of its patience and calm behavior.
+Like the Great Dane, the massive Saint Bernard also qualifies as a gentle giant because of its patience and calm behavior.
 This makes it eligible for a perfect house pet.

 Though they share an excellent rapport with kids, supervision is needed.
 Else, these large dogs could end up knocking down small children even in pursuit of play.